 - Private Swiss health insurance

-Some of the exceptions for residents in Switzerland include:
+Some of the exceptions for residents in Switzerland people such as:

-- cross-border workers who are employed in an EU or EFTA state;
+- cross-border workers who have insurance coverage in another EU or EFTA state

-- staff of international organisations, embassies and consulates.
+- staff of international organizations, embassies, and consulates

-If you’re an European Union (EU) citizen visiting for less than three months, you’ll be eligible for state Swiss healthcare at a reduced cost through your European Health Insurance Card.
+If you’re an EU citizen visiting for less than three months, you’ll be eligible for state Swiss healthcare at a reduced cost through your European Health Insurance Card.
 Once you become an official resident or get a job, however, you’ll need to join a Swiss health insurance scheme.

 Other exemptions apply in certain circumstances.
 After you register your address with your local commune, they will typically send you a letter to prove your health insurance coverage.
 You can ask your local authority if you qualify for an exemption, or find more information on the government website.